-Joseph Turner graduated from Newcastle University in 1998 with a degree in Medical Microbiology.
-After deciding to specialise in parasitology, he attained an MSc in Molecular Parasitology and Vector Biology from Manchester University in 1999 before gaining a PhD in Parasite Immunology from Nottingham University in 2004.
-During his post-graduate studies, he defined human cellular immune responses associated with resistance and susceptibility to gut nematodes and immunological interplay with filarial nematodes in Cameroon and subsequently obtained funding from The Royal Society to examine the impact of gut worm ‘poly-parasitism’ on human innate immune responses in Pemba Island.
+Professor Turner graduated in Medical Microbiology from Newcastle University, in 1998.
+After deciding to specialise in parasitology, he attained an MSc in Molecular Parasitology & Vector Biology from Manchester University in 1999 and a PhD in Parasite Immunology from Nottingham University in 2004.
+During his PhD, he defined human cellular immune responses associated with resistance and susceptibility to gut nematodes and the influence of nematode spill-over responses modulating anti-bacterial inflammation.
 From 2003-2007 he was a member of Professor Mark Taylor’s research group at LSTM that demonstrated drug targeting of Wolbachia as a curative treatment for onchocerciasis and lymphatic filariasis via clinical studies conducted in Cameroon and Ghana.
 In related lab studies, he defined the molecular basis for Wolbachia-mediated inflammation.
 In 2007 he moved to The Centre for Immunology and Infection at York University and gained a Wellcome Trust Departmental Fellowship in 2009 to investigate the host-parasite interactions of experimental schistosome transmission.
-He was appointed Lecturer in Parasitology within the Molecular and Biochemical Parasitology Group in 2010 and Senior Lecturer in May 2014 and Reader in Infection Biology within Tropical Disease Biology Department in May 2019 and Professor of Infection Biology in December 2022.
+He was appointed Lecturer in Parasitology within the Molecular and Biochemical Parasitology Group in September 2010, Senior Lecturer in May 2014 and Reader in Infection Biology within Tropical Disease Biology Department in May 2019 and Professor of Infection Biology in December 2022.

 LIFE236 Key Skills in Tropical Medicine (BSc Hons)

 LIFE361 Human Parasitology (BSc Hons)